Open Classes FAQs

 - Q. Do I need to submit transcripts for evaluation to be admitted?

 A. SJSU graduates will not need to submit a transcript.
 SJSU iSchool applicants who are already admitted to the coming term (whose transcripts have been submitted and evaluated by SJSU Graduate Admissions office) will not need to submit a transcript.
-IMPORTANT: All other iSchool Open Classes requestors will now need to submit a PDF scan of their bachelor’s transcript, showing a bachelor’s degree conferred, when they submit their request for an Open Class.
+IMPORTANT: All other iSchool Open Classes requestors will now need to submit a PDF scanned copy of their bachelor’s transcript, showing a bachelor’s degree conferred, and institutional GPA, when they submit their request for an Open Class.

 - Q. What technology is required to be successful in fully online courses?